Imaduddin-Ansari/WeatherApp/README.md

 #Tables#

 Same side-menu from dashboard page, same search and get weather button also displaying any errors that might occur.
 Then there is a table on the left which displays the weather of each 5 days and 3 hrs daily into a table and you have pagination at the bottom from which you can change pages of the table to display the next 10 values.
 On the right you have a chatbot which can help answer your queries related to weather of any city.
 This page is responsive as-well.

+Added New Line For SCD Lab Task 7